Affiliate links on Android Authority may earn us a commission. Learn more.

 Which carrier is right for you?

-If all you’re looking for is the simplest and cheapest unlimited plan then Boost Infinite is probably what you want.
-No considerations about which plan to choose or how many months you want to stick with it.
+If all you’re looking for is the simplest and cheapest unlimited plan, Boost Infinite is probably what you want — no considerations about which plan to choose or how many months you want to stick with it.
 There’s one flat fee and no frills, plus it’s just as affordable as even the 12-month unlimited plan from Boost Mobile.

 But Boost Mobile gives you more flexibility with plans, and at under $9, it has the cheapest possible plan of both providers, albeit a 12-month commitment to a restrictive 1GB plan.
 Boost Mobile also has a wider phone selection and better promotions on buying a new phone in general.

 You can’t go far wrong with either provider, and you have the option of walking away from either pretty quickly if you’re not completely satisfied.
-That’s true of many MVNOs, so you might also be interested to find out what’s on offer from the likes of Cricket Wireless, Metro by T-Mobile, and Mint Mobile.
+That’s true of many MVNOs, so you might also be interested in finding out what’s on offer from the likes of Cricket Wireless, Metro by T-Mobile, and Mint Mobile.